gouravkhanna03/sql_library_case_study/README.md

 WHERE loan_date >= CURRENT_DATE - INTERVAL '6 Month';
 ```

 **Q7.
-Find the total revenue generated from book sales for each genre.
+Find the total revenue generated from book sales for each genre. <br>
 Sort the result by total_revenue in descending order.**

 ```sql